Making Sketchbooks at the Fitzwilliam Museum, Cambridge

 Many thanks to the teachers who participated in this InSET training session for sharing their process with AccessArt and the Fitzwilliam Museum, Cambridge.

-Thank you to Kate Noble for facilitating this session.
+Thank you to Kate Noble for facilitating the session and to Ali for her support.

 UK Charity AccessArt created this resource in collaboration with the Fitzwilliam Museum, Cambridge.